 - To finish the decoration, carefully peel the piped chocolate trees away from the non stick surface.

 - Place the trees evenly along the top of the Roulade, pushing them into the piped cream.

 - Use any broken tree parts as forest floor decorations, anchoring them to the roulade with the piped cream.

 - Finally finish the dessert by sifting icing sugar snow over the Roulade, sprinkling edible glitter for added sparkle!

 All the flavour of a Black Forest Gateaux rolled into a stunning, Christmassy, Snowy Black Forest Roulade that is completely gluten free.
 A dessert that can be enjoyed by more people, without any loss of taste, texture or quality.

 If you have enjoyed this recipe for this Snowy Black Forest Roulade here are some other gluten free recipes you may enjoy:

-When a recipe tastes as good as this Snowy Black Forest Roulade, there is no need to bake separate desserts.
-That has to be a good thing, for both those on a restricted diet and the cook!
+Finally, when a recipe tastes as good as this Snowy Black Forest Roulade, there is no need to bake separate desserts.
+And that has to be a good thing, for both those on a restricted diet and the cook!